bright/new-www/_posts/2018-04-12-5-ways-to-benefit-from-typescript-in-react.md

 ## What’s more?

-As you might already notice, all the HTML elements has its attributes mapped into `HTML*Element` types we can benefit from whenever we’re operating on the elements.
-Similarly, good subset of the CSS properties are mapped into the `CSSProperties` interface that defines all the predefined values the particular CSS property might use.
+As you might have already noticed, all the HTML elements have its attributes mapped into `HTML*Element` types we can benefit from whenever we’re operating on the elements.
+Similarly, a good subset of the CSS properties are mapped into the `CSSProperties` interface that defines all the predefined values the particular CSS property might use.
 This might be useful to use if we use any form of the [inline styles](https://reactjs.org/docs/dom-elements.html#style) in our components.
-It would provide proper code completion and in some cases ensure validation of our CSS definitions:
+It would provide a proper code completion and in some cases ensure the validation of our CSS definitions:
 ￼
 ![TypeScript helps with CSS validity](/images/react-ts/css-properties.png)￼￼￼